-The faculty and fellows of the Center for Developmental Science form a community of scientists dedicated to understanding the complexity of human development with the goal of informing prevention and intervention efforts that improve the lives of children and families.
-Our basic and applied research efforts identify adaptive family processes, effective educational efforts, and factors that promote mental health, physical health and well-being from infancy through adulthood.
+The Center for Developmental Science is an inter-institutional and multidisciplinary hub for the advanced study of human development.
+The faculty and fellows of the CDS form a community of scientists dedicated to understanding the complexity of human development with the goal of informing efforts that improve the lives of children and families.
+We meet this goal through both a research and training mission.
+CDS faculty and research scientists direct research programs that primarily seek to:

 - promote child and family health and well-being,

 - improve educational systems and outcomes,